mcuntz/mcplot/docs/html/_sources/userguide.rst

-The plotting methods :meth:`plot_fig_1` and :meth:`plot_fig_2` above use the defined variables **self.lcol1** for line color number 1, **self.lcol2** for line color number 2, and **self.lwidth** for the width of the plotted line.
+The plotting methods :meth:`plot_fig_1` and :meth:`plot_fig_2` above use the defined variables **self.lcol1** for line color number 1, **self.lcol2** for line color number 2, and **self.lw** for the width of the plotted line.

 The are a large number of useful class variables defined, see :meth:`~mcplot.class_mcplot.mcPlot.set_layout_options`.
-They can be used in all plotting methods such as different plotting functions to make plots have the same appearance.
+They can be used in all plot methods such as different plotting functions to make plots having the same appearance.

 **Lines and markers**

-* There are five line colors defined: **lcol1** to **lcol5** (dark blue, dark red, light blue, orange, dark green), the same for
+* There are five line colors defined: **lcol1** to **lcol5** (dark blue, dark red, light blue, orange, dark green); the same for
   markers: **mcol1** to **mcol5**.
 * The are two lists **lcols** and **mcols** with 13 colors (dark blue, medium blue, light blue, cyan, turquoise, light green, dark green,